 - 3.2.1.4 Once a chemical has been identified, formulation and concentration shall be selected to maximise effect against the target while minimising risk of affecting non-target organisms and the environment. - 3.2.1.5 Early detection and prevention, or both, will minimise pest damage and disease incidence, saving time, effort and money.
 When chemical control is necessary, the proper pesticide shall be selected and applied when the disease or pest is most susceptible.
-Only pesticides registered in Hong Kong shall be allowed to be distributed and used in Hong Kong with a Pesticide Licence under the Pesticides Ordinance (Cap.
-133).
+Only pesticides registered in Hong Kong shall be used.
 The Director of Agriculture, Fisheries and Conservation (DAFC) maintains a register of pesticides which includes a list of the active ingredient(s), maximum concentration limit and permitted formulations of all registered pesticides. - 3.2.1.6 For the plant growth regulators, the Head of Turf Operations shall manipulate the growth rate of the turf surfaces using growth regulators from the supplied list of products selected by the Turf Expert and approved by the Turf Specialist in the Pitch Management Manual in order to maximise the plant's photosynthetic capability and increase root growth.
-Growth regulation shall be carried out using regulated products as registered by the Pesticides Ordinance (Cap.
-133). - 3.2.1.7 A list of potentially used pesticides, including fungicides, insecticides, herbicides, plant growth regulators and surfactants & wetting agents, and their application details extracted from Grass Management Plan, are provided in Appendix 3.1.
+Growth regulation shall be carried out using plant growth regulators as registered by the Pesticides Ordinance (Cap.
+133). - 3.2.1.7 A list of potentially used pesticides, including fungicides, insecticides, herbicides, plant growth regulators, and their application details extracted from Grass Management Plan, are provided in Appendix 3.1.